RootSystemML/RootSystemML.github.io/tools/index.md

 [![RSML format schema](/images/format.png)](/images/format.png)

-Several packages were developed for the conversion and analysis of RSL datafiles.
+Several packages have been developed for the conversion and analysis of RSML datafiles.

  - [R](r_rsml)
  - [Java (ImageJ)](imagej_rsml)